MultiX-Amsterdam/data-science-book-uva/syllabus.md

 - Rewatch lecture recordings
 - Prepare your one A4-size page cheatsheet (double-sided) while studying

-Regarding math, as a general rule of thumb, if a math equation is on the slide, and I explained it in the lecture, it means that the equation may appear in the exam (in different ways).
+Regarding math, as a general rule of thumb, if a math equation is on the slide, and we explained it in the lecture, it means that the equation may appear in the exam (in different ways).
-For example, the cosine similarity and softmax equations are in the slides (which I explained in the lecture), so they may appear in the exam (e.g., by asking you to compute them or why we need them).
+For example, the cosine similarity and softmax equations are in the slides (which we explained in the lecture), so they may appear in the exam (e.g., by asking you to compute them or why we need them).
 Another example is that you need to understand how a decision tree works, including how to compute entropy and the misclassification error, as well as how they are used for splitting tree nodes.
 However, the likelihood function appears in the slides, but it is not explained in detail, so this means the exam will not ask detailed math questions regarding the likelihood function (but may still ask high-level questions, such as why we need it).